darkrenaissance/darkfi/doc/src/misc/darkirc/darkirc.md

 % git clone https://github.com/darkrenaissance/darkfi
 % cd darkfi
 % make darkirc
-% # install system wide only if you can make sure there would be no
-% # multiple darkirc versions installed
-% sudo make install darkirc
 ```

 ## Usage (DarkFi Network)

-Upon installing `darkirc` as described above, the preconfigured defaults
+Upon compiling `darkirc` as described above, the preconfigured defaults
 will allow you to connect to the network and start chatting with the
 rest of the DarkFi community.